flancia-coop/doc.anagora.org/social-coop-oc.md

     - What are the legal challenges (for example slapp suits and new legislations) and how can we prepare for them?
 - Revisit Big Topics
     - actual:  onboarding Preston to the kanban/MayFirst technology
+        - TASK: Ammar sent message to get Preston on NextCloud via MayFirst
+        - We reviewed the Kanban on a shared screen.
     - Operational Financial Strategy
     - Technical Hosting Strategy
     - At large selection process
     - Identifying new topics
+- Closing

 ## 2026-02-26 1500 UTC
 Attendees: Caitlin, Melissa, Eduardo, Gilles (visitor), Preston, Flancian, Luke (at 1530)